domiot-io/domiot-browser/README.md

-# DOMIoT: A Document Object Model for IoT (Browser)
+# DOMIoT: A Document Object Model for IoT (for Browser Environments)

-Welcome to **DOMIoT Browser**.
 If you know HTML and JavaScript, you already know how to build interactive IoT systems.
 DOMIoT lets you use the DOM and web standards to control real-world devices.

 DOMIoT uses the standard DOM API, exposing familiar web development methods such as `getElementById`, `setAttribute`, and `addEventListener`.
 This allows interaction between web applications and physical devices using the same HTML/DOM interfaces you use to code a web page.